Juan Fernández firecrown: Description

 The Juan Fernández firecrown is among the most radically sexually dimorphic hummingbirds.
 The male and female plumages are so different, and even the female has a male-like iridescent crown, that in the 19th century they were thought to be different species until a nest was discovered with one of each sex.
 Males are 11.5 to 12 cm long and weigh about 10.9 g.
 Females are about 10.5 cm long and weigh about 6.8 g.
 Both sexes have a straight black bill.

 The male is almost entirely cinnamon-orange.
-Its forehead and crown are iridescent fiery reddish yellow and the wings dark coppery gray.
+Its forehead and crown are iridescent fiery reddish yellow and the wings a dark coppery gray.
 The female's upperparts are bluish green with an iridescent bluish purple crown.
 Its underparts are pure white with black and green disks and the wings slaty green.
 The central tail feathers and the inner webs of the others are blue-green and the outer webs white.